andrewringler/git-annex-turtle/DESIGN.md

  * what icons to display for git files, staged, in a commit, unstaged, etc…, maybe copy what git annex status does
  * rename git-annex-finder process name to 'git-annex-turtle Finder'
  * rename git-annex-mac-cmd to 'git-annex-turtle-cli'
- * better logging? what do people use https://stackoverflow.com/questions/7512211/how-to-output-warnings-to-the-console-during-a-build-in-xcode

 ## Querying git-annex
 git-annex-turtle needs to keep informed of the state of files in git-annex repositories.
 Some file state is slow to query, other state very fast to query.
 Some state will get quicker to query as Joey adds [caching databases](https://git-annex.branchable.com/design/caching_database/), but given the current, various queries relevant to git-annex-turtle are documented below: